Man enters US using iPad as passport

 "I see the future as 100 per cent being able to cross with your identity on a digital device -- it's just a matter of time," he said.

-The rule says US Customs and Border Protection says it will accept documentation such as a passport, an enhanced driver's licence or a Nexus pass from Canadian citizens entering at land crossings.
+US Customs and Border Protection says it will accept documentation such as a passport, an enhanced driver's licence or a Nexus pass from Canadian citizens entering at land crossings.
 The list doesn't mention facsimiles, such as scans and photocopies.

 A spokeswoman for the department did not immediately respond to questions on whether scanned passports are also commonly accepted at US points of entry.